 The Hub Model and Its Limits

 When Emirates stops flying, the effects do not stay local.
 Aircraft are stranded in foreign airports.
 Crew rosters collapse globally.
 Cargo shipments halt.
 Other airlines absorb overflow they were never designed to handle.
 An Indian tourist in Dubai trying to reach Milan.
 A Hungarian traveler with no alternate route home.
-A PV Sindhu trying to reach the All England Open Badminton Championship.
 These are not edge cases.
 They are the ordinary texture of global mobility built on the assumption that the hub works.

 The disruption also carries significant economic weight.
-Aviation consultant Linus Bauer, speaking to The National, noted that if airspace avoidance persists, airlines face “structurally higher operating costs, weaker aircraft utilisation and profit margin pressure — especially on long-haul networks reliant on Middle East transit corridors.”
+Aviation consultant Linus Bauer, speaking to The National, noted Bauer’s structural warning: airlines face “structurally higher operating costs, weaker aircraft utilisation and profit margin pressure — especially on long-haul networks reliant on Middle East transit corridors.”
 That is the language of structural damage, not temporary disruption.

 This Is How Aviation Always Responds to War